Skip to main content

 Photo carousel (landscape)1920 x 108016:9Portrait and landscape can't mix

-TikTok text safe zone: TikTok's interface overlays the username, caption, sound name, and action buttons along the bottom-right of the screen.
-Keep the right 150px and bottom 400px clear of any text or important visual elements.
+Safe zone.
+The username, caption, sound name, and action buttons sit along the bottom-right.
+Keep the right 150px and bottom 400px clear of text and key visuals.

-LinkedIn has the highest number of distinct image formats of any platform once you account for personal profiles, company pages, articles, newsletters, and events.
-Getting them wrong on LinkedIn is particularly costly because the platform's audience tends to view visual presentation as a proxy for professional credibility.
+LinkedIn has the most distinct formats once you count personal profiles, company pages, articles, newsletters, and events.
+Getting them wrong costs more here because the audience reads visual polish as a stand-in for professional credibility.

 FormatDimensions (px)Aspect RatioMax File SizeNotes